Calchan/debian-install-scripts/README.md

 ```

 You can also switch resolutions when you want to use borderless windows (often recommended on Intel
 GPUs) at less than native resolution but still want it full screen.

-This is for example how I start
+On Xorg (if you're using XFCE) you need to use `xrandr`.
+This is for example how I start Skyrim SE
-Skyrim SE on my GPD Win 2:
+on my GPD Win 2 in Steam's launch options:
 ```
 xrandr -s 504x896; run-game %command%; xrandr -s 720x1280
 ```